mattbishop/sql-event-store/README.md

 This project uses a node test suite to ensure the DDLs comply with the design requirements.
 The DDLs can also be ported to most SQL RDBMS and accessed from any number of writers, including high-load serverless functions, without a coordinating “single writer” process.

-## SQLite Event Store

-The [SQLite version](./sqlite-event-store.ddl) of SQL event store was built and tested with SQLite 3.49; it should run on recent versions of SQLite, at least since 2023.
+### Installing

+Good news!
+Nothing to install!
+Instead, take the DDLs in this project ([Postgres](https://www.postgresql.org), [SQLite](https://sqlite.org)) and include them in your application’s database definition set.

-### Running Tests
+## Running Tests

-One must have Node installed (Node 22 is what I used) and then:
+Running tests is not neccesary, but interesting to validate the correctness of the DDLs.
+One must have [Node](https://nodejs.org) installed (Node 22 is what I used) and then:

 ```bash
 > npm install
 ```

-Once it has finished installing the dependencies, run the [tests](test-sqlite.js):
+Once it has finished installing the dependencies, run the test for the database you are intereested in.

+### SQLite Event Store

+The [SQLite version](./sqlite-event-store.ddl) of SQL event store was built and tested with SQLite 3.49; it should run on recent versions of SQLite, at least since 2023.

 ```bash
 > node test-sqlite.js